Fluorescence - good or bad?

 Reasons to buy a fluorescent diamond

 A fluorescent stone is the cashmere sweater with the red dot of the diamond world – the regret lingers long after the joy of getting a bargain is forgotten.
 Strong blue fluorescence is thought to enhance a diamond’s appearance in the I to K color range, but this is highly debatable.
-Because diamonds with strong fluorescence are sold at a steep discount, even crystal-clear ones, you get a bargain.
+You get a bargain because diamonds with strong fluorescence are sold at a steep discount, even crystal-clear ones.
 Buy a fluorescent stone when:

 - It is the only option available